The Owl House (museum): Helen Martins

+Schooling and early life

 Helen was schooled in Graaf-Reinet and obtained a teaching diploma at the teachers college in Graaf-Reinet (now the police training college).

 In 1919, Helen Martins moved to the Transvaal where she began teaching.

+Married life

 On 7 January 1920, she married a colleague by the name of Willem Johannes Pienaar.
 The couple travelled around the country acting in theatre productions in the Transvaal, Cape Town and Port Elizabeth.
 Their marriage was not a happy one, and Helen left her husband on several occasions.
 She eventually divorced Pienaar in 1926.

 Sometime around 1927 or 1928, Helen returned to Nieu-Bethesda, where she stayed for the next 31 years taking care of her elderly parents.
 Her mother Hester, with whom she reportedly had a close relationship, died of breast cancer in 1941.
 Her father has been variously described as "eccentric and demanding" and possibly abusive.
 He lived in an outside room, with a stove and a bed to sleep on.
 After her father died of stomach cancer in 1945, Helen bricked up the windows, painted his room black, and put a sign reading "The Lion's Den".

-When Martins was about 60, she married Mr. J.J.M.
-Niemand, a pensioner and furniture restorer in the village.
+When Martins was about 60, she married Mr. J. J. M. Niemand, a pensioner and furniture restorer in the village.
 The marriage lasted only three months.